openedx-unsupported/devstack/README.rst

 How do I create database dumps?
 -------------------------------
 We use database dumps to speed up provisioning and generally spend less time running migrations.
-These dumps should be updated occasionally--when database migrations take a prolonged amount of time, or we want to incorporate changes that require manual intervention.
-The process below details how to update the database dumps.
+These dumps should be updated occasionally - when database migrations take a prolonged amount of time *or* we want to incorporate changes that require manual intervention.

+To update the database dumps:

 1. Destroy and/or backup the data for your existing devstack so that you start with a clean slate.
 2. Disable the loading of the existing database dumps during provisioning by commenting out any calls to ``load-db.sh`` in the provisioning scripts.
-This ensures that we start with a completely fresh database and incorporate any changes that may have require some form of manual intervention for existing installations (e.g. drop/move tables).
+This disabling ensures a start with a completely fresh database and incorporates any changes that may have required some form of manual intervention for existing installations (e.g. drop/move tables).
 3. Provision devstack with ``make provision``.
 4. Dump the databases and open a pull request with your updates: